 Pillows for Back Sleepers

-The best types of pillow for neck pain if you are a back sleeper is to make sure you have a thin, medium firm pillow that provides the neck support and contouring needed for the heft of your head itself.
+The best types of pillow for neck pain, if you are a back sleeper, is to make sure you have a thin, medium-firm pillow that provides the neck support and contouring needed for the heft of your head itself.
 There are many on the market specific to back sleepers that are designed specifically for areas of the neck to rest.

 Elevate your lower legs slightly for additional spinal support by placing a rolled blanket or towel under your knees when you sleep on your back.
-This helps support natural spinal curvature and keeps the heavier parts of your body from putting strain on your back muscles.
+This helps support natural spinal curvature and keeps the heavier parts of your body from putting a strain on your back muscles.
 This is also especially helpful and the best way to sleep if you experience both upper back and neck pain simultaneously because you are correctly positioning your entire spine.